XPMUser/XPMUser.github.io/README.md

   This version introduced sidequests.
 You can collect Fireflies, Frozen Somethings and Ice Crystals.

 - 1.25.3 | Big Hex now exists!
-Coming Soon!

-  You can now adopt Big Hex by using settings (the options menu) and another way to adopt Big Hex was in 2016 and it's no longer doable.
-The portal is now on the 2014-2016's map.
+  This version contains placeholders!

 - 1.28.1 | Just as many radical changes!